PythonRSAS/pythonrsas.github.io/_posts/2018-10-01-3-mastering-directories.md

 | data    | input    |
 | images  | output   |
 | analysis| output   |

+Mastering paths allows us to make our code portable and less error prone.

+What portable means that whoever receives our code and files can run it on their computer without running into errors.
+They do not have to update folder path names in the code.

 # 1. Create directory
 When we run a lot of analysis, we can automate creating the directories.